Niharika245/Lyrics_Extractor-Using-Python/README.md

  - Open Command Prompt (Windows) or Terminal (macOS/Linux).

+ - Genius API: Popular API for lyrics.

+ - import pip install lyricsgenius

  - Use the cd command to navigate to the directory where you saved the Extracting_lyrics.py file.

  - Execute the project by typing python followed by the project name.

    Ex: python Extracting_lyrics.py

 Some example for extracting lyrics from song.